git-lfs/git-lfs/docs/api.md

 The following status codes can optionally be returned from the API, depending on the server implementation.

-* 406 - The Accept header is invalid.
-It should be `application/vnd.git-lfs+json`.
+* 406 - The Accept header needs to be `application/vnd.git-lfs+json`.
 * 429 - The user has hit a rate limit with the server.
 Though the API does not specify any rate limits, implementors are encouraged to set some for availability reasons.